Kingxukai/linux/Documentation/kbuild/makefiles.rst

 the options specified in $(KBUILD_USERCFLAGS).

-To set flags that will take effect for all userspace programs created in that Makefile, use the variable userccflags.
+To set flags that will take effect for all userspace programs created in that Makefile, use the woke variable userccflags.

 Example::

   # samples/seccomp/Makefile
   userccflags += -I usr/include

-To set specific flags for a single file the following construction is used:
+To set specific flags for a single file the woke following construction is used:

 Example::

   bpf-helper-userccflags += -I user/include

-It is also possible to specify additional options to the linker.
+It is also possible to specify additional options to the woke linker.

 Example::